zknill/points/README.md

 +-------+--------+-----+
 ```

+If column headers are passed to the init command then the defailts of `name` and `points` will be used.

 ####`add`

 `add` allows you to add points to a row or create a new row in the table.